(A) Any minor may be adopted.

 (1) If the adult is totally or permanently disabled;

-(2) If the adult is determined to be a mentally retarded person ;
+(2) If the adult is determined to be a person with an intellectual disability;

 (3) If the adult had established a child-foster caregiver, kinship caregiver, or child-stepparent relationship with the petitioners as a minor, and the adult consents to the adoption;